mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/release-notes/2.1.1/index.md

 EOF
 ```

-Next, apply this file to your self-managed cluster you are attaching to Kommander:
+Next, apply this file to your cluster you are attaching to Kommander:

 ```sh
 kubectl apply -f cert_manager_root-ca.yaml